zendframework/zf2-documentation/docs/languages/en/in-depth-guide/zend-form-zend-form-fieldset.rst

 Adding a new Post
 =================

 Now that we have the ``PostForm`` written we want to use it.
-But there's a couple more tasks that you need to do.
+But there are a couple more tasks that you need to do.
 The tasks that are standing right in front of you are:

 - create a new controller ``WriteController``